hphelion/documentation/commercial/GA1/commerical.services-horizon-overview.md

 ----
 ####OpenStack trademark attribution
 *The OpenStack Word Mark and OpenStack Logo are either registered trademarks/service marks or trademarks/service marks of the OpenStack Foundation, in the United States and other countries and are used with the OpenStack Foundation's permission.
-We are not affiliated with, endorsed or sponsored by the OpenStack Foundation, or the OpenStack community.*
+We are not affiliated with, endorsed or sponsored by the OpenStack Foundation or the OpenStack community.*